 Don’t feel as if you have to have a perfect kit to begin sketching.
 A pen (and/or pencil) and some form of colour (a few coloured pencils or a basic watercolour kit) is all that you need to start.
 You will discover what works for you through the act of sketching, so don’t make putting a kit together become a barrier to starting!

-Limiting your art tools is important as it removes some of the decision making process in starting.
-If you only have one pen in your sketching kit then you don’t have to stress over which pen to use – you will just pick it up and start drawings.
-So minimise your kit as much as possible to begin with – you can always expand it later on.
+Limiting your art tools is important as it removes some of the decision-making process in starting.
+If you only have one pen in your sketching kit then you don’t have to stress over which pen to use – you will just pick it up and start drawing.
+So minimise your kit as much as possible, to begin with – you can always expand it later on.